 As 3-D printing technology becomes more widely available, it makes sense that the pharma industry’s use of the tool will become standard in many places.
 The Food and Drug Administration approved the first 3-D printed drug in 2015.

 More people having access to 3-D printing could also mean expanding the marketplace, and smaller biotech companies could use the technology to effectively manufacture pharmaceuticals.

 Medicine has become incredibly specialized and will only continue to become more specialized as time goes on.
 With this in mind, experts in the field anticipate that the availability of such highly specialized drugs will be limited to a few select distributors.
 It is also possible that certain regulations may be lifted to favor big pharma under the current administration.

 Taking a Bigger Role at Pharmacies

-In recent years, pharmacists have been taking a bigger role in patient care.
+In recent years, pharmacists have been taking a bigger role in patient care due to the evolution of pharmacy technician occupation.
 They have begun administering vaccines, such as flu shots, and providing other patient care services.
 Because of this, the BLS suggests that pharmacy technicians may have to take on bigger roles and pick up some of the tasks that pharmacists may no longer be able to cover alone.